youyanggu/covid19_projections/path-to-herd-immunity.md

 * [Assumptions](#assumptions)
 * [Corollaries](#corollaries)
 * [Questions?
 Comments?
 Feedback?](#questions-comments-feedback)
+{% include iframe_vaccination.html %}
+*Note:* Our "New Infections" estimates include all new infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
+As of January 2021, we estimate the true number of infected individuals in the US to be roughly 2-4x higher than the reported cases (25-50% detection rate).
+See our writeup, [Estimating True Infections](/estimating-true-infections-revisited), for a more detailed look into this subject.

 ## Summary
 - We estimate COVID-19 herd immunity (>65% of population immune) will be reached in the US during summer 2021 (Jun-Aug 2021).
 At a high level, [herd immunity](https://jamanetwork.com/journals/jama/fullarticle/2772168) is a concept in which a population can be protected from a virus if enough people possess immunity.